odicforcesounds/devblog/docs/index.md

 ## Blog Posts

+- [A letter for a Friend](./friendly.md): Life create connections, that depend on something in between.
 - [I Will arrest You, because I Love You](./beingSafe.md): Contradictions are the **Meaning of Life**.
 - [Freedom](./freedom.md): You are always free to make a choice.
 Is up to you!
 - [The High Way to Hell](./codingPath.md): Is not AC/DC Music, but is Heavy as Metal.